This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Watering Guidelines

-Water at the base in the morning, allowing drainage time.
+Most herbs prefer slightly dry conditions over soggy soil.
+Water at the base in the morning, allowing proper drainage to prevent root rot.

 Fertilization Needs